 On May 7, 2020, LUSD held a virtual town hall meeting for our families.
 They were asked to send in questions/ideas/concerns in advance and were allowed to speak during the meeting.
+The District Advisory Committee and the District English Language Advisory Committee reviewed the plan and gave feedback.
 Families have also been surveyed twice to determine their family's access to technology and choice of learning options.
-Those surveys were provided in English and Spanish.
-A draft of the Learning Continuity and Attendance Plan

-(LCP) was provide to the District Advisory Committee (DAC) and the District English Learner Advisory Committee (DELAC) to review and comment on.
-Interpretation in Spanish was provided.
+A draft of the Learning Continuity and Attendance Plan (LCP) was provide to the District Advisory Committee (DAC) and the District English Learner Advisory Committee (DELAC) to review.